All Episodes

 The real things that you make for them.

-I'm sorry I can't do it.
+I'm sorry, I can't do it.

 He did it as a surprise.

-The it's genuine USDA prime.
+It's genuine USDA prime.

 The restaurants get most of it.